What is NVI?

 ⚠️ Disclaimer

 TractSavvy uses publicly available data from the US Census Bureau.
-NVI scores are calculated using user-configurable metrics and weights.
+NVI scores are calculated using user-configurable metrics.
 Scores are intended for informational and educational purposes only and should not be the sole basis for real estate, investment, or relocation decisions.
 Census data is collected through surveys and estimates — it may not reflect real-time conditions.
 TractSavvy is not affiliated with or endorsed by the US Census Bureau.